up42/docs/source/going-further/core-concepts.rst

 Throughout the documentation, we use three core concepts: **blocks**, **workflows** and **jobs**.
 This section gives a comprehensive explanation of these concepts and the role they play in the platform.

-For a quick explanation please refer to the :ref:`Glossary <glossary>`.
+You can also find these and other terms in the :ref:`Glossary <glossary>`.

 .. _blocks-definition: